davidyonehara/ssr-boilerplate/README.md

-## Charts
+## SSR Boilerplate

-Simple UI to create and track daily routines.
+Modified CRA with SSR, wiring to connect to DynamoDB, and basic organizational structures and routing.

 ### `npm start`